-Ka Pai Kaiti Trust, a charitable trust, is looking to grow and scale to provide more education and poverty reduction projects within the community – from Potaka to Turanganui-a-Kiwa.
+Ka Pai Kaiti Trust, a charitable trust, was looking to grow and scale to provide more education and poverty reduction projects within the community – from Potaka to Tūranganui-a-Kiwa.
 Ka Pai Kaiti Trust belongs to the community and its members.

-With an increase in urbanisation, Audrey aims to provide employment opportunities within small communities that foster and promote tino rangatiratanga.
-She hopes to achieve this through Kokamo Kumara Seedlings, which will supply locally grown seedlings at both a commercial and local scale.
+With an increase in urbanisation, Audrey aimed to provide employment opportunities within small communities that foster and promote tino rangatiratanga.
+She hoped to achieve this through Kokamo Kumara Seedlings, which will supply locally grown seedlings at both a commercial and local scale.

 Josie McClutchie is a freelance photographer/video editor and director of POI Media.
 She has a huge admiration for Māori who’ve had the courage and drive to start their own businesses, and a genuine interest in learning about their personal stories and journeys of being in business.